UliGesing/Darktable-Initial-Workflow-Module/README.md

 - This chapter describes how to use the script.
 Detailed installation instructions follow below.

-- This script offers a new "inital workflow" module both in lighttable and darkroom view.
-It executes some automatic functions that can also be accessed via the GUI (e.g. magic wand controls).
-It provides several workflow steps like "lens correction" or "adapt exposure".
+- The new module offers some buttons, a list of configurable darktable modules and some common options, both in lighttable and darkroom view.
+Feel free to use these configurations and options in any order or combination.

 - In preparation for running the script, use the following buttons in darkroom view to rotate the image, adjust the perspective, crop the image and to adjust the exposure until the mid-tones are clear enough.
 These buttons activate and display the associated module. <br>
 >><img src="ReadmeImages/ScreenshotModulePreparingSteps.png" width=250>